-- By making application during the three months after the end of the examination period for the examination, a candidate may obtain a photocopy of his or her examination script. - 2 By making application not before three months and no later than four months after the end of the examination period for the examination, a candidate may request the return of their original examination script. - Note: No further consideration of the examination script will be undertaken after the original script has been returned to the student.
-Examination scripts will normally be retained until at least six months after the examination period and thereafter will be destroyed. - 3 Applications will be made online and notification will be forwarded to the department/faculty concerned for processing. - 4 If it is found that a question or section has not been marked, or there are other errors of a similar nature, the Academic Head should notify the Examinations Office of the amended grade stating the reason for the change.
-The student will then be advised by email of their amended results. - 5 Students are not permitted to seek a remarking of the script.
+- By making application during the three months after the end of the examination period for the examination, a candidate may obtain a copy of their examination script.
+The fee for such an application shall be as prescribed in the Fees Regulations. - 2 Applications will be made online and a copy sent by email to the student. - If it is found that a question or section has not been marked, or there are other errors of a similar nature, the Academic Head should notify the Examinations and Timetable Services Office of the amended grade stating the reason for the change.
+The student will then be advised by email of their amended results. - 4 Students are not permitted to seek a remarking of the script.
 If it has been fully marked, the examiner's judgement must stand.
 If a student seeks advice in respect of the script, that advice must not cover detailed discussion with the examiners of particular answers.
 Broad guidance may, however, be given on the general thrust of the script or on examination technique by the Academic Head or by an examiner specified by the Academic Head.